nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 **yeast picture**

 Yep, brewer's yeast, beloved of many a PyConAU speaker.
+Biologists are very fond of yeasts because under ideal growth conditions, they can reproduce asexually, doubling in population every 90 minutes or so.

+Also, you can design an experiment which kills a billion of them and no-one cares.

-First we knock out the yeast's own antioxidant gene, then introduce our variants of `G6PD` via plasmid transfection.
+First we knock out the yeast's own antioxidant gene, then introduce our variants of human `G6PD` via plasmid transfection.
-Under ideal growth conditions, brewer's yeast reproduce asexually, doubling in population every 90 minutes or so.
-Each "daughter" cell is a copy of the parent, so has the same variant `G6PD`.
+When these yeasts reproduce, they'll keep the variant genes we gave them.

 **experimental setup**

 We put them in an experimental setup called a *turbidostat* which is basically a home brewing setup but designed to keep the yeasts growing forever.

-They reproduce happily, until ... we introduce some bleach.
+They reproduce happily, and the distribution of variants within the population doesn't change until ... we introduce some bleach.

 Yeasts with an effective `G6PD` variant can protect themselves against the bleach, and continue to thrive.
 Yeasts with an ineffective `G6PD` can't, and are swiftly out-competed by those that can.